reactive/data-client/docs/core/api/useSubscription.md

 }
 ```

-Using the last argument `active` we control whether the subscription is active or not
+When `null` is send as the second argument, the subscription is deactivated.
+Of course,
-based on whether the element rendered is [visible on screen](https://usehooks.com/useOnScreen/).
+if other components are still subscribed the data updates will still be active.

-[useOnScreen()](https://usehooks.com/useOnScreen/) uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which is very performant. [useRef](https://react.dev/reference/react/useRef) allows
+[useIntersectionObserver()](https://usehooks.com/useintersectionobserver) uses [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which is very performant. [ref](https://react.dev/reference/react/useRef) allows
 us to access the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

 ### Crypto prices (websockets)